CrazyDaveX86/PE-Crypter/README.md

 ## How It Works
-This crypter embeds a position-independent shellcode that runs first when the PE is executed.
-Here's the breakdown
+You need to craft a position independent shellcode in x64 assembly that does the following things

 **API Resolution:**
 *    The shellcode starts by walking the PEB (Process Environment Block) to locate loaded modules like kernel32.dll.